AtomGraph/fuseki-docker/README.md

 Use `Dockerfile.profiler` to build the image instead of the default `Dockerfile`.

-Then append the following settings to the `JAVA_OPTIONS`:
+Then append the following settings to the `JAVA_OPTIONS` env variable:
 ```
 -Dcom.sun.management.jmxremote=true \
 -Djava.rmi.server.hostname=127.0.0.1 \